Signature asymptotics, empirical processes, and optimal transport: Signature projections and Wasserstein distances

-holds for the class of curves considered in proposition \ref{prop:hambly_lyons_limit_as_limit_wasserstein} (denoting a larger class of curves than the $C^3$ one originally considered in \cite{hambly2010uniqueness}).
-This section tackles this question by building and then exploiting a connection between the signature norm and Wasserstein distances.
-We proceed in the following steps: \begin{enumerate} \item First, in subsection \ref{subsec:statistical_expression_sig_inner_product}, we prove a technical augmentation of a lemma in \cite{hambly2010uniqueness} and then derive a probabilistic representation for the inner product of two signature terms. \item Once this is done, subsection \ref{subsec:lower_b_sig_in_terms_of_wasserstein} will exploit the characterisation of the Wasserstein distances between empirical measures to relate the quantities derived in the first step to these Wasserstein distances and hence derive a lower-bound on $||S(\gamma)||$ in terms of the former. \item We then study convergence and asymptotics of the expected Wasserstein distances between empirical measures $\mathbb{E}[W_p^p(\mu_n,\mu)]$ in subsection \ref{subsec:upper_bound_wasserstein_general} and show that they can be recast into our original problem. \item By leveraging the results of the previous section, we generalise the Hambly-Lyons limit in subsection \ref{subsec:generalising_hambly_lyons} and present the proof of theorem \ref{thm:generalisation_hambly_lyons}. \item Finally, we show a practical way to compute the limit in subsection \ref{subsection:computing_hambly_lyons} and illustrate it in a simple case.
+\begin{enumerate} \item First, in \cref{subsec:statistical_expression_sig_inner_product}, we prove a technical augmentation of a lemma in \cite{hambly2010uniqueness} and then derive a probabilistic representation for the inner product of two signature terms. \item Once this is done, \cref{subsec:lower_b_sig_in_terms_of_wasserstein} will exploit the characterisation of the Wasserstein distances between empirical measures to relate the quantities derived in the first step to these Wasserstein distances and hence derive lower and upper bounds on $\norm{S(\gamma)}$ in terms of the former. \item By leveraging the results of the previous section, we generalise the Hambly-Lyons limit \cref{HL id} in \cref{subsec:generalising_hambly_lyons} and present the proof of \cref{thm:generalisation_hambly_lyons}. \item Finally, we show a practical way to compute the limit in \cref{subsection:computing_hambly_lyons} and illustrate it in a simple case.

 \end{enumerate}